 Heavy duty thread

-As the name says, heavy duty thread is designed to withstand high tension and wear and it’s generally thicker than regular all purpose thread.
+As the name says, the heavy-duty thread is designed to withstand high tension and wear and it’s generally thicker than regular all-purpose thread.
 It can be cotton, polyester, a combination of the two, or even nylon.

 Depending on its exact destination it may have extra attributes, for example for outdoor use, may have been treated for UV protection, or for water resistance.

 What do you use this thread for?
-Thick / heavyweight fabric, outdoor equipment, and garments, sports equipment, luggage, bags, curtains, etc.
+Thick/heavyweight fabric, outdoor equipment, garments, sports equipment, luggage, bags, curtains, etc.

 Bonded nylon thread